Obituary

 November 2006

-is with great sadness that we report the death of Frank Clark (pictured
+It is with great sadness that we report the death of Frank Clark (pictured left) of Casablanca.
+At 86 he was the oldest active participant in the Southport & Formby Quiz League.

-Southport & Formby Quiz League.
-S&F Chairman Bill Thomas writes: Frank had been a quiz player for 40 years and was a member ot the Aintree Conservatives quiz team that won the MQL(Scott) Cup in 1970.
+Frank had been a quiz player for 40 years and was a member ot the Aintree Conservatives quiz team that won the MQL(Scott) Cup in 1970.
 Due to commitments he ws not able to play regularly but in the early 70's he joined his company team, Vernons Computers.
 He was part of the triumphant Vernons team that raced through Northern League besides winning the MQL Cup in 1976 & 1980.and Rendon Cup in 1977.
 When Jim Prendergast left for warmer climes, Frank joined AC Meadows, winning League, MQL Cup and Champions Cup honours.
 He continued his succesful run with Sefton Gunners, Empress and Condottierri again sweeping the honours board.
 In 2001 he reached the last three in a 15 to 1 Grand Final.
 Latterly, of course, he had been at Casablanca.
-His statistical balances were legendary as was his companionship, good humour and love of quizzes.
-He will be sadly missed by all his friends and colleagues. |

-we learnt of the death of another MQL stalwart Allan Urion of the Northern
+In the same week we learnt of the death of another MQL stalwart Allan Urion of the Northern League.
+A former Chairman and President of MQL, Allan will always be associated with the MIMIR competition.

-associated with the MIMIR competition.
 Allan will be best remembered for the instigation of the Mimir Trophy, the only individual competition in the MQL diary.
 For about twelve years Allan wrote most of the questions in his distinctive style, all hand-written under the name of Torquemada.
 In recent years Allan's quiz activities had been restricted due to ill health.

 So long, Allan it was good to have known you, a nice man and a great ambassador for quizzing.